RyuScamander/BTTv-Fried-Chicken/README.md

 # BTTv-Fried-Chicken
-just for database for BTTv Fried Chicken website.
+just a database for BTTv Fried Chicken website.